Recently updated on: November 18, 2023

 TL;DR - The stock market is where people can buy and sell shares of companies called stocks.
 You can earn from the stock market through capital appreciation or dividends.
 You can start investing with as little as P1,000.

 The Philippine Stock Market has a lot to offer to anyone willing to learn.
-To help ordinary people know more about the market, here is a simple guide before plunging into the stock market world.
+To help ordinary people know more about the market, here is a simple, yet comprehensive guide before plunging into the stock market world.

 Note: This is a long post because I tried to include as many inquiries as I could.
 Please comment if I missed something or made a mistake so I can edit it.